-Skip the pumpkin pie this year and make these easy pumpkin cheesecake bars with just a few ingredients instead!
+Skip the pumpkin pie this year and make these easy pumpkin cheesecake bars with a can of crescent dough instead.

-Lay one sheet of dough on the bottom of your baking pan.
-There's no need to grease the pan.
-I did gently stretch the dough out a little width wise to meet the edges of the pan, but it turned out to not be necessary.
+Lay one sheet of the crescent dough on the bottom of a 9 x 13 baking pan.
+There’s no need to grease the pan.
+Gently stretch the dough out a little width wise to meet the edges of the pan, if needed.

 Spread the pumpkin mixture on top of the crescent dough.
-Then top with the second sheet of crescent dough.
-I was a little worried about pouring the butter over top layer of crescent dough, but it worked out just fine.
-Sprinkle the cinnamon sugar liberally on top of the butter.
+Then put a second sheet of crescent dough on top of the pumpkin filling.
+Pour the butter over top layer of crescent dough.
+Don’t worry – it works!
+Pour away.
+Then sprinkle the cinnamon sugar liberally on top of the butter.

 Cut the bars up or just leave in the pan until you are ready to serve them up.
 They are delicious with a nice hot cup of coffee and would be a perfect Thanksgiving dessert.

 Plan the perfect Thanksgiving dinner!
 The Kit includes:

 - Thanksgiving Decoration Kit with invitations, napkin rings, bunting, cupcake toppers/stickers, popcorn boxes

 - Thanksgiving Activities and Games Pack